csmaller/blog/content/blog/relationships-in-the-2020s.md

 ### Chapter 11

 I'm standing in line at my favorite coffee shop.
 The one where the barista used to call me Chip since I looked a bit like Chip Gaines, the Home Makeover guy on tv.
 I'm mumbling to myself, teary eyed, looking down, trying to distract myself from eye contact.
-Roadies sipping lattes and hipsters chatting in nooks, my barista smiles her big smile at me and immediately knows something is wrong.
+Groups of road cyclists sipping lattes and hipsters chatting in nooks, my barista smiles her big smile at me and immediately knows something is wrong.
 I pretend to be ok.
 She knows I'm not, but we are not friends, she is busy and definitely doesn't need to hear this, as juicy as it is.
 I get my latte and leave the cute coffee shop for the last time.
-No more morning commute to Shitty Job, no more saturday morning post-ride post-yoga coffee.
+No more morning commute to Shitty Job, no more Saturday morning post-ride/post-yoga coffee.
 I get in my car, I take a sip of my coffee and my heart explodes.
 I was holding it together long enough to get my coffee.
 I had an eight hour drive ahead of me through I-70 ski country into the Utah desert and eventually Park City.
 I had alot of time to think, to be alone.

 I wail.
 It feels good.
 I open the window and let the Colorado air hit me full on in the face, wiping my tears away for me.
 I blast down route 6 towards I-70.
 The first of many trips I would take that month, culminating in me and a buddy in a moving truck with all my stuff moving back to Utah with my tail between my legs, no job, no home in Boulder, Park City nor Costa Rica.